It might not be the splashiest of species in the seafood world, but salmon is a genuine superfood.

 Buying fish comes with some considerations.
 We have highlighted some helpful tips and facts to keep in mind when buying salmon:

 - Alaskan salmon is always wild-caught and is an excellent choice whether fresh, frozen, or canned.

-- Wild caught salmon gets is pink/orange color from eating krill and other small shellfish that themselves eat yeast and algae that create a carotenoid.
-These healthy cancer-fighting carotenoids are passed all way to the salmon and then to us!
-Unfortunately farmed salmon does not have a high carotenoid content and instead is often dyed to re-create the orange/pink look…yikes.
+- Wild-caught salmon gets is pink/orange color from eating krill and other small shellfish that themselves eat yeast and algae that create carotenoids like beta-carotenoid.

-Wild salmon is in season from early summer through late September, and this is when you will see wild Sockeye, King and Coho salmon at your fish market.
-Wild caught salmon is still your best choice.
-It is lean and firm looking, and a deep rich orange color.
+Wild salmon is in season from early summer through late September, and this is when you will see wild Sockeye, King, and Coho salmon at your fish market.
+Wild-caught salmon is lean and firm looking, and deep rich orange color.
 Farmed salmon tends to be much paler and fattier looking.

-If you can’t find it fresh, you can also buy wild salmon frozen.
-It is super fresh because it’s frozen as soon as it’s caught, and can be kept in the freezer for up to four months.
-Barring that, wild canned salmon or pouches are a good economical option but make sure to buy salmon in cans that are BPA-free.
+If you can’t find it fresh, you can also buy frozen wild salmon.
+Frozen salmon should not be overlooked as it is super fresh because it is frozen as soon as it’s caught and can be kept in your freezer for up to four months.
+Wild canned salmon or pouches are a great convenient and economical option, but make sure to buy salmon in containers that are BPA-free.

 For those going through cancer treatment, it can be best to avoid strong-smelling foods.
 For this reason, we recommend poaching salmon, as it is an excellent way to include fish into your diet while avoiding the pungent smell.

 We love using salmon in our recipes because it is delicious and packed with great nutrients.
 Even those who dislike fish often enjoy salmon every once in a while.
 One of the best ways to prepare a good piece of salmon is to simply poach it with vegetables.